swisskyrepo/DamnWebScanner/README.md

 ## TODO - Work in progress
 - Should detect target in source code.. (list of targets, then launch scan)
-- Do scan_rce/xss for POST with data dict
+- Do xss for POST with data dict

 ## Thanks
 - Polyglot vector for SQL injections [The Ultimate SQL Injection Payload](https://labs.detectify.com/2013/05/29/the-ultimate-sql-injection-payload/)